getnikola/nikola/docs/manual.rst

 Post taxonomy
 ~~~~~~~~~~~~~

-There are three taxonomy systems in Nikola, or three ways to organize posts.
-Those are:

-* tags
-* categories
-* sections

-Tags and categories are visible on the *Tags and Categories* page, by default available at ``/categories/``.
-Each tag/category/section has an index page and feeds.
+There are two taxonomy systems in Nikola, or two ways to organize posts.
+Those are tags and categories.
+They are visible on the *Tags and Categories* page, by default available at ``/categories/``.
+Each tag/category has an index page and feeds.

 Tags
 ````